ESL Speaking

 1. If possible, move students/players into a circle.
 Simply have them stand around the edge of the classroom.
 If the class is very large, divide into groups of 10-15 and make the appropriate number of circles.

 2. Begin moving a “potato” around the circle.
 Students can either pass or toss a small object.
-The key is that the player can see the next person who they should pass it to easily in the room and there should be no confusion.
+The key is that the player can easily see the next person to whom they should pass it in the room and there should be no confusion.

 3. Set a timer for a random (brief) amount of time.
 There are plenty of free timers online or use the classic song you can find on YouTube designed for this.
 Five to fifteen seconds is good, with an occasional shorter or longer time.